What Should a Fashionable Groom Wear? 10 wedding day style tips for the man of the hour

 10. Consider the Season

 How are you planning to be a dapper groom on your wedding day?
-Whether it be with intriguing accessories, a bold color, or a nontraditional suit, enjoy your big day and stand tall.
-You and your fiancé look like a million bucks (but hopefully, you didn’t spend a million bucks.
-In that case, stand tall, and good luck with the bill).
+Whether it be with intriguing accessories, a bold color, or a non-traditional suit, enjoy your big day and stand tall.
+You and your fiancé look like a million bucks.